-Examples 1 and 2 are problematic for two reasons:
+Examples 1 and 2 are illogical for two reasons:

 Plural Is Not the Same as Possessive

 First, apostrophes make the names possessive, but when we send greetings, they are from us, not from something we own.
-We need no apostrophe in such cases, then, because there is no possession involved.
+We need no apostrophes in such cases, then, because no possession is involved.

-The names Smith and Williams would need to be in the possessive case only if the greeting were from Jane Smith’s hamster or John Williams’s goldfish.
-(Yes, the majority of style manuals advocate the use of the additional s after the apostrophe for most singular nouns in the possessive case—even names that end in s.
+The names Smith and Williams would need to be in the possessive case only if the greetings were, say, from Jane Smith’s hamster or John Williams’s goldfish.
+(And yes, the majority of style manuals advocate the use of the additional s after the apostrophe for most singular nouns in the possessive case—even names that end in s.
 We address this issue more fully in another post.)

 Singular Is Not the Same as Plural

 Second, examples 1 and 2 are wrong because the names are rendered as singular possessives.
-Since the writer intends the greetings to come from all family members, the name must be plural (and, as we have already noted, not possessive):
+Since the writer intends the greetings to come from all family members, the name must be plural—but not (as we have already noted) possessive.

 Singular names: Smith, Williams

 What about example 7, which is also correct?
 By modifying the noun family with our own family’s name—that is, by treating our family name like any other adjective that could modify the noun family (the happy family, the large family, the Smith family, the Williams family, etc.)—we can skirt the issues of plurality and possession entirely.
 We simply write our name in its usual (singular, non-possessive) form.